ReDepth Anything: Test-Time Depth Refinement via Self-Supervised Re-lighting: Introduction

 \section{Introduction}

-Monocular Depth Estimation (MDE) aims to predict dense, per-pixel depth from a single RGB image, enabling numerous applications, including 3D reconstruction~\cite{mildenhall2020nerf, Kerbl20233DGS, Ye2024GauStudioAM}, autonomous driving~\cite{Wang2018PseudoLiDARFV}, robotic navigation~\cite{Wofk2019FastDepthFM}, and virtual or augmented reality~\cite{Rasla2022TheRI}.
-Lately, high-quality depth maps for diverse images were enabled by foundation models using Vision Transformers (ViTs)~\cite{Dosovitskiy2020AnII} with dense prediction heads~\cite{Ranftl2021VisionTF}.
-Crucially, MiDaS~\cite{Ranftl2019TowardsRM} pioneered the training on a myriad of labeled datasets and Depth Anything V2 (DA-V2)~\cite{Yang2024DepthAV} showed that the sparse and often noisy depth labels can be enhanced with a teacher model trained on synthetic data.
-While these foundational models are setting new state-of-the-art performance, inaccuracies on in-the-wild reconstruction remain (see Fig.~\ref{fig:teaser}).
+Monocular Depth Estimation (MDE) aims to predict dense per-pixel depth from a single RGB image, enabling numerous applications, including 3D reconstruction~\cite{mildenhall2020nerf, Kerbl20233DGS, Ye2024GauStudioAM}, autonomous driving~\cite{Wang2018PseudoLiDARFV}, robotic navigation~\cite{Wofk2019FastDepthFM}, and virtual or augmented reality~\cite{Rasla2022TheRI}.
+Lately, high-quality depth maps for diverse images have been enabled by foundation models using Vision Transformers (ViTs)~\cite{Dosovitskiy2020AnII} with dense prediction heads~\cite{Ranftl2021VisionTF}.
+Crucially, MiDaS~\cite{Ranftl2019TowardsRM} pioneered training on a myriad of labeled datasets, and Depth Anything V2 (DA-V2)~\cite{Yang2024DepthAV} showed that sparse and often noisy depth labels can be enhanced with a teacher model trained on synthetic data.
+While these foundational models are setting new state-of-the-art performance, inaccuracies in in-the-wild reconstruction remain (see Fig.~\ref{fig:teaser}).
 Monocular depth estimation remains one of the fundamental yet challenging problems in computer vision.

-In this work, we introduce Re-Depth Anything, a test-time optimization framework designed to close the domain gap for DA-V2 by self-supervision through 2D generative models.
-Given a single input image, our framework adapts the pre-trained DA-V2 model to the specific image content.
-The core idea is to re-light the DA-V2 depth map in random illumination conditions and to superimpose these onto the input image.
-The depth map is then refined by using a 2D diffusion model as a prior for scoring how realistic the augmented shading is.
+In this work, we introduce Re-Depth Anything, a test-time optimization framework designed to close the domain gap for feed forward models such as DA-V2 through self-supervision with 2D generative models.
+Given a single input image, our framework adapts the pre-trained model to the specific image content.
+The core idea is to re-light the feed-forward depth map under random illumination conditions and superimpose these renderings onto the input image.
+The depth map is then refined using a 2D diffusion model as a prior to score how realistic the augmented shading is.
 This plausibility estimate is backpropagated to the depth map through a differentiable renderer using the Blinn-Phong illumination model~\cite{blinn1977phong} and the SDS loss.
-Crucially, instead of directly optimizing depth or fine-tuning the entire network, we propose a targeted optimization strategy to jointly optimize only the intermediate feature embeddings fed to the Dense Prediction Transformer (DPT) decoder and the decoder's weights.
-This targeted approach preserves the strong geometric knowledge encoded in the embeddings while refining the final output.
+Crucially, instead of directly optimizing the depth map or fine-tuning the entire network, we propose a targeted optimization strategy that jointly optimizes only the intermediate feature embeddings fed to the Dense Prediction Transformer (DPT) decoder and the decoder's weights.
+This approach preserves the strong geometric knowledge encoded in the embeddings while refining the final output.